GoogleCloudPlatform/datashare-toolkit/api/SPOT_SERVICE_README.md

 ## Getting Started

-These instructions will setup an instance of the CDS API Spot Service in your GCP project.
+These instructions will setup an instance of the DS API Spot Service in your GCP project.

 ### Setup GCloud
 * Install the [Google Cloud SDK](https://cloud.google.com/sdk/install) on your local machine.